-Are you learning Chinese online?
+Are you learning Chinese?

 And maybe planning a travel adventure to China?